Natasha van Horsten obtained a National Diploma in Analytical Chemistry in 2010 at the Cape Peninsula University of Technology (CPUT).

 She did her internship at CSIR in 2009 in the Analytical laboratory and was permanently employed in 2010.
 During her employment at CSIR in the Analytical laboratory she completed her B.Tech in Chemistry at CPUT and graduated in 2013.

-She joined the Southern Ocean Carbon and Climate Observatory (SOCCO) research group on an MSc studentship in 2013 and is under temporary employment at the CSIR.
-She is enrolled at Stellenbosch University for an MSc in Geology, investigating the photosynthetic response of Southern Ocean phytoplankton under iron and light limitations: Bioassay experiment.
+She joined the Southern Ocean Carbon and Climate Observatory (SOCCO) research group on an MSc studentship in 2013, under temporary employment at the CSIR.
+She undertook her MSc at Stellenbosch University, investigating the photosynthetic response of Southern Ocean phytoplankton under iron and light limitations, through bioassay experiments, graduating in 2015.

 Natasha received the Dean’s Merit award in 2007 and graduated Cum Laude in 2010 and 2013.